SpaceLaikaa/TwoWeekJava/README.md

 | Day 13 | Maze_Game - Final VersionD13 | Continued development and final version of the Maze Game with smarter monster logic. | Completed after final tweaks. |
 | Day 14 | Signal_AnalyzerD14 |Developed a signal processing tool in Java.
 Implemented array manipulation to filter signal noise and designed a recursive algorithm to identify the peak value within the dataset. |

+## And That's a Wrap!

+What an amazing journey these last 14 days have been!
+I went from learning basic syntax to writing my own recursive algorithms and solving real logic problems.
+Seeing my code actually work gives me the best feeling ever and doing half of them in my midterm was... haha a bit tiring.
+This project was a huge for me tho its just small projects for java.
+This is just the beginning of my software engineering path...